 Un-zip the zip-file you downloaded into an empty directory of your choice using a Zip program such as WinZip.
 The levels (files ending in .pmg) and the data-files (files ending in .dat) should be in their own directories (most UnZip-programs make sure that directories are preserved, so you don't have to worry about this) - if not, create a directory called "levels" and move the .pmg files (files ending in .pmg) there and create a directory called "datfiles" and move the .dat files (files ending in .dat) there.
 If there's a previous version of Chickens installed, un-install it before you install this one (making sure not to accidentally delete any levels you may have made in the construction set).

 In the ZIP file, there's a readme.txt file that explains what to do with Chickens.
-In the 'docs' folder, is detailed documentation on Chickens (chickens.txt).
+In the 'docs/txt' folder, there is detailed documentation on Chickens (chickens.txt).
 Also to be found is a FAQ (faq.txt).

 Back to Wacko Software's homepage